 ABI-6250 is being developed for the treatment of CHD.
-CHD is caused by the Hepatitis D virus (HDV) and this infection leads to liver damage, which could include liver failure and liver cancer.
-It is the least common form of hepatitis and is rare in New Zealand, but it is the most severe form.
+CHD is caused by Hepatitis D Virus (HDV) and this infection leads to liver damage, which could include liver failure and liver cancer.
+It is the least common form of Hepatitis and is rare in New Zealand, but it is the most severe form.
 Currently, there is no approved HDV treatment in New Zealand.

 HDV relies on Hepatitis B virus (HBV) proteins for replication (to make copies of itself).
-This means people with CHD also have Chronic Hepatitis B virus (CHB) infection.
+This means people with CHD also have Chronic Hepatitis B virus (cHBV) infection.
 HDV uses a human protein (sodium taurocholate cotransporting polypeptide - NTCP) to help enter liver cells.
 ABI-6250 is designed to bind to NTCP to stop the entry of HBV and HDV to liver cells.
 It is hoped that, by stopping the entry of these viruses into the liver cells, ABI-6250 may be an effective treatment for CHD.

-This study will investigate the effects of single-ascending doses (SAD) of ABI-6250 in Part A and will also investigate the effects of multiple-ascending doses (MAD) of ABI-6250 in Part B of the study.
-You are being asked to take part in Part A of the study.
+This study will investigate the effects of single-ascending doses (SAD) of ABI-6250 in Part A and will also investigate multiple-ascending doses (MAD) of ABI-6250 in Part B of the study.
+You are being asked to take part in Part B of the study.

-The purpose of Part A of this study is to:
+The purpose of Part B of this study is to:

-- Evaluate how safe and well tolerated ABI-6250 is in healthy participants. - Measure levels of ABI-6250 in the blood over time, following a single dose. - Measure the body's response to a single dose of ABI-6250. - Evaluate the effect of food (Food Effect) on the absorption and tolerability of ABI-6250 in healthy participants.
+- Evaluate how safe and well tolerated ABI-6250 is, in healthy participants. - Measure levels of ABI-6250 in the blood over time, following multiple doses. - Measure the body's response to multiple doses of ABI-6250.